-Before the GLO adopts the Action Plan for this grant or any substantial amendment to this grant.
-GLO publish proposed amendment the will the plan or on http://www.glo.texas.gov/recovery/reports/action-plans/index.html, the GLO's main website and will cross-reference with additional agency websites: TexasRebuilds.org and TexasRebuilds.com.
+Before the GLO adopts the Action Plan for this grant or any substantial amendment to this grant, the GLO will publish the proposed plan or amendment on www.recovery.texas.gov.

 The GLO and/or subrecipients will notify affected citizens through electronic mailings, press releases, statements by public officials, media advertisements, public service announcements, newsletters, contacts with neighborhood organizations, and/or through social media.